 2) A poll is to be conducted per Kingdom policy and results will be given to the Crown to help them make a final decision.

 3) An announcement of the transition timeframe will be made on all applicable forms of media.

 B) Eligibility for the Baronial Coronet

-1) Candidates may be either an individual or a couple.
-A person may only give one letter of intent, either as an individual or as part of one couple.
+1) Candidates may be either an individual or a pair.
+A person may only give one letter of intent, either as an individual or as part of one pair.

 2) Kingdom law defines a required level of activity for the Coronet.
-Individuals and couples petitioning for the position(s) must already fulfill the activity requirements.
+Individuals and pairs petitioning for the position(s) must already fulfill the activity requirements.

 3) Having served as Baron or Baroness is not a bar to serving again.

 4) No more than 3 consecutive terms can be served.

 In the event of a conflict between these policies and any policies, regulations, or laws of the Kingdom of Northshield, the Corporation, the State of Wisconsin or the United States, the policies, regulations and laws of the other entity take precedence.
 It is the responsibility of the Seneschal and the Chancellor of the Exchequer to be aware of all legal requirements.
 They retain the right to negate any decision made based on the legality of such decisions.
 The override of any single policy contained here will only negate that policy; all others remain in effect.
 This section of the Bylaws may be changed by the Financial Committee as needed, to comply with changes in regulations or laws of the Kingdom, the Corporation, the State, or the Country as needed.

 1) The Baronial Financial Committee will be comprised of the Greater Officers.